-A talk box directs the sound from a guitar into a musician’s mouth through a tube adjacent to a microphone.
+A talk box (one of our favorite weird pedals) directs the sound from a guitar into a musician’s mouth through a tube adjacent to a microphone.
 This results in an instrument/voice hybrid sound as the performer changes the shape of their mouth or placement of their tongue.

 The talkbox pedal can be heard on Bon Jovi’s Living On A Prayer, Steely Dan’s Haitian Divorce, Nazareth’s Hair Of The Dog, and Aerosmith’s Sweet Emotion.

 Although the concept of the talkbox is credited to Alvino Rey (in 1939), the first high-powered talkbox was invented by Bob Heil and can be heard in the song Rocky Mountain Way by Joe Walsh.

 In 1988 Heil sold the manufacturing rights of his talkbox pedal to Dunlop, who continued to produce them with the same specifics of the original developed in 1973.